Maaack/Godot-Menus-Template/addons/maaacks_menus_template/README.md

 - `AppConfig.tscn` is set as the first autoload.
 It calls `AppSettings.gd` to load all the configuration settings from the config file (if it exists) through `Config.gd`.
 - `SceneLoader.tscn` is set as the second autoload.
 It can load scenes in the background or with a loading screen (`LoadingScreen.tscn` by default).
 - `MainMenu.tscn` is where a player can start the game, change settings, watch credits, or quit.
 It can link to the path of a game scene to play, and the packed scene of an options menu to use.
+- `OptionControl.tscn` and its inherited scenes are used for most configurable options in the menus.
+They work with `Config.gd` to keep settings persistent between runs.
 - `Credits.tscn` reads from `ATTRIBUTION.md` to automatically generate the content for it's scrolling text label.
 - The `UISoundController` node automatically attaches sounds to buttons, tab bars, sliders, and line edits in the scene. `ProjectUISoundController.tscn` is an autload used to apply UI sounds project-wide.
 - `ProjectMusicController.tscn` is an autoload that keeps music playing between scenes.
 It detects music stream players as they are added to the scene tree, reparents them to itself, and blends the tracks.